 Become an intern in the areas of substance use disorder and mental health treatment at Wayside.

 We offer one internship / practicum position at each of our main treatment locations per semester.
 We welcome applicants who are seeking their licensed alcohol and drug counseling (LADC) degree at either the bachelor’s or master’s level.
-We also accept LMFT and LPCC students seeking a mental health internship.
+We also accept LPC and LPCC students seeking a mental health internship.
 We do not offer social work or sociology internships.

-Internship – Women’s Treatment Center (CLOSED)
+Women’s Treatment Center Internship (OPEN)

 The Wayside Women’s Treatment Center is a gender-specific, residential treatment program that provides treatment to women meeting criteria for substance use or dual diagnosis treatment.
 This program is typically 30-100 days of residential placement followed by 12 weeks of non-residential treatment and recovery maintenance.
 Licensed Alcohol and Drug Abuse Counselors work with licensed mental health professionals, medical staff, peer recovery specialists, and other supplemental services including on-site parenting groups and case management to provide a holistic array of services.